LNCDBBA21175/Cognifyz-Technologies/README.md

 - Median – Middle value of the column.
 - Standard Deviation – Spread/variation of the data.

-## Outcome: A statistical summary table that provides insights into the central tendency and variability of key numerical features.
+### Outcome: A statistical summary table that provides insights into the central tendency and variability of key numerical features.

+## Task 4: Most Preferred Investment Avenue
+### 📌 Objective :
+Identify the most preferred investment avenue.

 ## ▶ How to Run the Project
 https://github.com/LNCDBBA21175/Cognifyz-Technologies.git